FAQs

 Slides

 There are several models that can be estimated using weighted least squares.
-These include proportional weighting (weights inversely proportional to the propensity for treatment), multilevel models (weighted inversely proportional to the sampling variability) and meta-analysis.
+These include proportional weighting (weights inversely proportional to the propensity for treatment), multilevel models (weighted inversely proportional to the sampling variability) and meta-analysis (which weights the studies by sample size or as in a multilevel model which may account for multiple estimates per study).

 Recommendation: RIR